 Five Tips for Making Friends with Food Labels

 As people seek ways to improve their overall health, they often turn to reading food labels and there is a clear relationship between our food choices and our health.
-November is Good Nutrition Month and the perfect time to revisit how we read food labels.
+Now is the the perfect time to revisit how we read food labels.

 Recently the United States Food and Drug Administration (FDA) announced changes to the Nutrition Facts panel for all packaged foods.
 This is exciting news and we hope these modifications will help you to make more informed decisions at the grocery store.
-But the new label will not be required until July 2018.
-So what’s a wise consumer to do?
 Here are five simple steps to making the most of the current food label:

 1. Go directly to the list of ingredients